GEMCityGirl/ReadabilityStudio/docs/ReadabilityStudioAPI/libraries/Application/DownloadFile.md

 **Parameter** | **Description**
 | :-- | :-- |
-fileToDownload | The file to download. folderToDownloadTo | A folder to download the file into.
+fileToDownload | The file to download. folderToDownloadTo | The folder to download the file into.
 :::

 ***